JamesTsay-12/blog-site/_posts/2025-07-30-Investing-is-Gambling-but-so-is-Life.md

 ## The Brain Science of Risk and Reward

+What drives people to invest taking on more traits of gambling?

-Behavioral economics and neuroeconomics offer even deeper insight.
+Behavioral economics and neuroeconomics offer deep insight.
 According to prospect theory (Kahneman & Tversky), humans consistently **overweight small probabilities** (e.g. dream of hitting it big) and **underweight high-probability modest returns**.
 This is why "lottery stocks" or YOLO options seem exciting—even when they’re bad bets.

 Meanwhile, brain imaging studies reveal that speculation activates the **dopaminergic reward pathways** similarly to addictive behaviors.
 As Annie Duke notes in *Thinking in Bets*, our brains crave certainty and reward, often at the expense of rational analysis.